Rebel Dykes: Reception

 The film received a 100% rating at Rotten Tomatoes based on 12 reviews, as of 04 Nov 2024.

 Rebel Dykes History Project

 Aside from the film, the Rebel Dykes History Project has been a longer project made up of oral histories, art exhibitions, other short films and more.

 Alongside the film release, the Rebel Dykes Art & Archive Show exhibition was held at Space Station Sixty-Five gallery in Kennington, south London in 2021.
 It was curated by Atalanta Kernick, with Kat Hudson from Lesley Magazine.

 The Rebel Dykes Archive is held at the Bishopsgate Library at Bishopsgate Institute, London.

+The first International Rebel Dykes Day was held on 29 January 2026, marking the date of the first Chain Reaction club night that was first held in 29 January 1987.
+Siobhan Fahey, the director of Rebel Dykes credited the S&M club night as giving the dykes a place to gather and form a community.